mmp/pbrt-v4/README.md

 ![Transparent Machines frame, via @beeple](images/teaser-transparent-machines.png)

-This is an early release of pbrt-v4, the rendering system that will be described in the forthcoming fourth edition of *Physically Based Rendering:
+This is pbrt-v4, the rendering system that is described in the fourth edition of *Physically Based Rendering:
 From Theory to Implementation*.
-(The printed book will be available in mid-February 2023; a few chapters will be made available in late Fall of 2022; and the full contents of the book will be freely available six months after the book's release, like the [third edition](https://pbr-book.org) is already.)
+The printed edition can be bought from all of the usual places and the [full contents of the book are freely available online](https://pbr-book.org).

-We are making this code available for hardy adventurers; it's not yet extensively documented, but if you are familiar with previous versions of pbrt, you should be able to make your way around it.
-Our hope is that the system will be useful to some people in its current form and that any bugs in the current implementation might be found now, allowing us to correct them before the book is final.

 Resources
 ---------